Viseu

-Viseu ([viˈzew]) is a city and municipality in the Centro Region of Portugal and the capital of the district of the same name, with a population of nearly 100,000 inhabitants in the entire municipality, and center of the Viseu Dão Lafões intermunipical community, with 267,633 inhabitants.
+Viseu ([viˈzew]) is a city and municipality in the Centro Region of Portugal and the capital of the district of the same name, with a population of 103,502 inhabitants in the entire municipality, and center of the Viseu Dão Lafões intermunicipal community, with 267,633 inhabitants.

-Settled during the period of the early Iberian Castro culture, the territory of Viseu was populated by a series of cultures including the Romans, Suebs, Visigoths and Moors.
-During the Roman occupation of Iberia, Viriathus, rebel leader of the Lusitanians, is assumed to have lived for a time in the vicinity.
-During the Middle Ages, the city often served as seat for Visigothic nobles (such as King Roderic), and is considered one of the probable birthplaces of Afonso Henriques, first King of Portugal.
+Settled during the period of the early Iberian Castro culture, the territory of Viseu was occupied by a series of other peoples including the Romans, Suebians, Visigoths and Moors.
+During the Roman occupation of Iberia, Viriathus, the rebel leader of the Lusitanians, is assumed to have lived for a time in the vicinity.
+During the Middle Ages, the city often served as a seat for Visigothic nobles (such as King Roderic), and based in the Chronica Gothorum is one of several probable birthplaces for Afonso Henriques, first King of Portugal.

-Viseu is a regional economic hub with a strong wine industry and is the seat of international conglomerate Visabeira.
-The city is also a cultural center, home to the nationally acclaimed Grão Vasco Museum, seat of the Roman Catholic Diocese of Viseu, and center of national universities, including the Catholic University of Portugal.
+Viseu is a regional economic hub with a strong wine industry and is the seat of the international conglomerate Visabeira.
+The city is also a cultural center, home to the nationally acclaimed Grão Vasco Museum, the seat of the Roman Catholic Diocese of Viseu, and a center for higher learning institutions, namely the Catholic University of Portugal and the Polytechnic Institute of Viseu.

 History

-The origins of the city of Viseu date back to the pre-Roman period, with its name being reconstructed from the indigenous word 'Vissaieigobor' as *Vissaium, perhaps with a latinised suffix.
+The origins of the city of Viseu date back to the pre-Roman period of the Celts and Lusitanians.
+Vissaîegobor is the name given to the settlement that later became the city of Viseu, Portugal, during the pre-Roman period.
+It is believed to be of Celtic or Lusitanian origin.
+The city was renamed as *Vissaium during the Romanization period, with a possible Latinized suffix.

 With its Romanisation the settlement gained importance, being at the intersection of a series of Roman roads linking Mérida, Lisbon, and Galicia.

-Viseu is associated with Viriathus, since it is thought that the Lusitanian hero may have been born in this region.
-After the Roman occupation of the peninsula, under the Visigoths, the settlement was elevated to the status of city and to the seat of a diocese by at least the 6th century.
+Viseu is historically associated with Viriathus, the Lusitanian hero believed have been born in this region.
+After the Roman occupation of the peninsula, under the Suebians and then the Visigoths, the settlement was elevated to the status of city and to the seat of a diocese in the 6th century.

 Middle Ages

-The origins of Viseu extends to proto-history, when migrating groups settled the territory, including the Celts and Lusitanians.
-Roman colonists settled in this territories during eras of prosperity and peace, leading eventually to Suebic, Gothic and Muslim cultures.
-The Suebic peoples, by the middle of the 6th century, had already established a community, with a bishop that existed at the suffrage of Roman Catholic Archdiocese of Braga.
-With the arrival of North African Muslims, the Visigoths escaped the territory to the distant mountains of Asturias.
+The origins of Viseu extend to proto-history, when migrating groups settled the territory, including the Celts and Lusitanians.
+Roman colonists settled in these territories during eras of prosperity and peace, leading eventually to a succession of rulers, namely Suebic, Gothic and Muslim.
+By the mid sixth century, the Suebians had already established a community, with a bishop elected by the suffrage of Roman Catholic Archdiocese of Braga.